johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/CrossOriginWebAssemblyModuleSharingEnabled.md

 # CrossOriginWebAssemblyModuleSharingEnabled

 ## Specifies whether WebAssembly modules can be sent cross-origin (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 98.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 98.

 ## Supported versions